Install GitLab Runner on macOS

 Upgrade the service file

-To upgrade the LaunchAgent configuration, you must uninstall and
+To upgrade the LaunchAgent configuration, uninstall and reinstall the service:

 gitlab-runner uninstall